 PatientPoint

 One of the most unusual offerings on the healthcare market, PatientPoint, seeks to inform patients about diseases, including their treatment and prevention.
-It comes as a mobile app and a multi-device educational network.
+It comes as a mobile healthcare app and a multi-device educational network.

 In practice, patients can check their phones for extensive information on any diagnosis.
 However, to ensure that even idle waiting in the doctor’s office is useful, the same quality tips appear on TVs and computer screens at the reception.
 PatientPoint takes one of the main pain points of modern healthcare — long wait times — and adds a positive element.